semiodesk/artivity/README.md

 Currently there are no prebuild binaries or setup tools, sorry.
 Anyone interested in trying the modified Inkscape version needs to do the following:

-1. Check out the source code in the repository
+1. Check out the source code
 2. Compile and run Inkscape
 3. Start artivity-explorer.py

 For testing the browser extension, proceed as follows:

-1. Check out the source doe in the repository
+1. Check out the source code
 2. Add the custom chrome extension from the folder 'artivitiy-extension-chrome'
 3. Start the REST deamon 'artivity-deamon.py'